eswarchandravidyasagar/dev-guide/README.md

 git merge your-branch-name
 ```

-A related concept is the pull request.
-While merging is a Git operation, a pull request is a functionality provided by hosting services like GitHub.
-Pull requests are a way to propose changes from a branch and request that someone review and merge your changes.

-Pull requests are not a part of the Git technology itself, but they are a core part of the collaborative workflow that Git enables.
-They are central to code review, as they allow you to share your changes with others before they're merged into the main branch.
+A related concept is the pull request (PR).
+While merging is a Git operation, PRs are a functionality provided by GitHub.
+PRs allow you to share your changes with others before they're merged into the main branch.
 This lets teams collaborate on the changes, discuss potential modifications, and approve the final version before it's integrated.

-To create a pull request, you would typically push your branch to the remote repository and then use the GitHub interface to open a new pull request.
-This provides an interface for reviewing the changes, having discussions, and ultimately merging the changes into the target branch.
+To create a PR, push your branch to the remote repository and then use the GitHub interface.
+You will be provided with an interface that lets you introduce your PR, and once submitted, will allow others to review, discuss, and merge or reject your changes.
+Draft PRs may be created for work in progress, which is especially useful for early feedback and direction.

-Thus, merging and pull requests together provide a powerful mechanism for collaborative development, enabling developers to work on separate tasks, propose changes, review code, and integrate features in a controlled and iterative manner.
+Note that if you are contributing to an external open source project, there may be specific requirements to having your PR considered.

 ### Public and Private Repositories
 In GitHub, you can create either public or private repositories.
 The primary difference between the two lies in who can see and interact with the repository.
 We recommend initially creating all repositories as private.
 This provides a safe space to build, test, and refine code.
 Once the code is considered ready for an initial release, it can undergo an internal peer review process.
 After passing the peer review, the repository may then be converted to a public repository if the project is suitable for public release.

 Even when a repository is private, all privacy and security precautions should still be strictly adhered to.
 The entire history of a repository, including contents of all past commits, become publicly accessible when a repository is made public.
 This also underscores the need for a thorough review of the entire git history during our peer review process.
-Refer to [Privacy](#privacy) and [Security](#security) for more specific guidance on these topics.
+Refer to [Privacy](#privacy) and [Security](#code-and-git-history) sections for more specific guidance on these topics.

 ### Other Git Concepts and GitHub Features